 In the interest of this report, receptors are the ecological features that are known to be utilised by the qualifying interests or special conservation interests of a European site.
 A source is any identifiable element of the Plan provision that is known to interact with ecological processes.
 The pathways are any connections or links between the source and the receptor.
-This report provides information on whether direct, indirect and cumulative adverse effects could arise from the Plan and the Proposed Material Alterations.
+This report provides information on whether direct, indirect and cumulative adverse effects could arise from the Plan.